Xilinx/Vitis-AI/alveo/apps/aks/README.md

     ./aks.sh  -i py -m googlenet_tinyyolov3
     ```

-#### Tuning Performance in Examples
+## Tuning Performance

 AKS provides a report on various performance metrics of internal worker threads and various kernels.
 This info can be utilized to understand the bottlenecks in the pipeline and tune the number of CPU workers for each kernel.

 This report can be enabled by setting an AKS environment variable, `export AKS_VERBOSE=2`.
 In above examples, the same can be achieved via appending `-v 2` to every command.